WilbertOnGithub/GitTraining/instructions.md

 I've created a script that will do the following:

-* Add Notepad++ to your PATH environment variable
 * Configure Notepad++ as the default editor in Git
 * Configure P4Merge as the default diff/merge tool in Git.

 The script assumes that the tools have been installed in their default directories.
 The script will indicate if it encounters any errors.

-Please download and run the script now.
+<a href="scripts/configure.cmd" download target="_blank">Please download and run the script now</a>

 Finally, Git needs to know some user information.
 Please enter the following commands while using your own name and email address.

 `git config --global user.name "Wilbert van Dolleweerd"`

 `git config --global user.email wilbert.van.dolleweerd@ict.nl`

+Done!
+You now have a version of Git for Windows which is configured with the correct tooling.

 Are these instructions unclear?
 Since the instructions are in a Git repository, I accept pull requests!
 You can contact me at wilbert@arentheym.com.